Quiz Test Summary — Twenty-Two-Model Comparison

 5. Qwen’s PKI Expertise Stands Out

-Qwen matched Opus 4.7’s perfect 10/10 on PKI List — only two models to achieve this.
-Combined with its Authentication win (8, tied with Sonnet), Qwen demonstrates strong infrastructure security knowledge.
-Its weakness is attack-surface mapping (SSRF: 4, Kubelet API: 5).
+Qwen 3.6 Plus matched Opus 4.7’s perfect 10/10 on PKI List — only two models to achieve this.
+Its Authentication score (8) was previously tied for first but is now second behind Qwen 3.7 Plus (9).
+The Qwen family demonstrates strong infrastructure security knowledge.
+Qwen 3.6 Plus’s weakness is attack-surface mapping (SSRF: 4, Kubelet API: 5).

 6. Node-Level Knowledge Is Weakest